to handle being an Empath

 Your Emotional state

 One of the largest parts of being a functioning Empath, is to train your mind to handle not only your own emotional state, but those of others.
 Notice I say a "functioning" Empath, as there are two kinds, one who is in control of the data that you find yourself the recipient of, and one who is not in control of it.

-As stated in lesson one, first and foremost is knowing ones own mind and emotional state.
+As stated in lesson one, first and foremost is knowing one’s own mind and emotional state.
 This is critical, as otherwise you cannot be 100% certain if what you are feeling, is or is Not your own.
 So that being the case, a few practical ways to get to that understanding.
 In the current day parlance, this is often called your "emotional intelligence".

-If you are unware of your own thoughts, and are picking up someone else's fears, you could very well develop your own feelings of embarrassment and fear in this situation, and start avoiding your doctor on account of it.
-Know your own thoughts, and feelings so you can identify what is, and is not your own thoughts.
+If you are unware of your own thoughts however, you could very well develop your own feelings of embarrassment and fear in this situation and start avoiding your doctor on account of it.
+All due to what someone “else” feels.
+Know your own thoughts and feelings so you can identify what is, and is not your own thoughts.

 Emotions control your body response:

-We are present when an accident happens, now, if we just "feel" their shock and pain, our mind will react with as much bodily distress as if we are the ones injured, and we will therefore, tend to become just as incapacitated as they are ... or we can empathize with it, and use that inner knowledge to help them, without being overwhelmed by the events.
+We are present when an accident happens, now if we just "feel" their shock and pain, our mind will react with as much bodily distress as if we are the ones injured.
+We will tend to become just as incapacitated as they are ... or we can empathize with it, staying a bit outside of them and use that inner knowledge to help them.
+All without being overwhelmed by the events.